What is Leadership Polk?

-- To educate and engage demonstrated leaders from various geographic, occupational and economic segments of Polk County.
+- To educate and engage a cross-sector of leaders spanning across various geographic, occupational and economic segments of Polk County.

-- To familiarize the participants with a wide range of community issues facing Polk County and the municipalities within the county.
+- Through immersive tours and discussions familiarize the participants with a wide range of community issues facing the 17 municipalities in hope to impact long-term community development.

-- To build a collaborative network of community leaders who can make a difference in Polk County.
+- To build a collaborative network of community leaders who can make a difference countywide.

 How can I apply?

 The class selection process begins each spring with a call for nominations.
 We will be accepting nominations for Class XIV beginning April 1, 2020 – April 30, 2020.
 All those nominated will be invited to submit an application in May.